 False.
 Beer, wine and spirits all contain the same type of alcohol, ethanol, which has the same effect on your body regardless of what you’re drinking.
 The important thing is how much ethanol you’re drinking and how quickly.
 The higher alcohol by volume the drink contains, the smaller the serving (think of spirits compared to beer).
 However, it’s important to remember that this doesn’t always translate into how drinks are actually served – for example, if you’re drinking at home in glasses that aren’t the standard size.

 True.
-The UK drinking guidelines offer advice on levels and patterns of drinking using units as a reference (3).
-The UK Chief Medical Officer’s guideline for both men and women is not to drink more than 14 units a week on a regular basis to minimise any health risks from alcohol.
-Understanding the concept of a unit can help you relate your own drinking to recommendations that are consistent with a balanced lifestyle.
+Drinking guidelines offer advice on levels and patterns of drinking using ‘standard’ drinks (3).
+Understanding the concept of a ‘standard’ drink can help you relate your own drinking to recommendations that are consistent with a balanced lifestyle.
 Drinking in excess of recommended guidelines may increase your risk of harm.